Docs Home → MongoDB Kafka Connector

 This guide requires prior knowledge of the following concepts:

-Store your certificates in a keystore and truststore to secure your certificate credentials for each server you run your MongoDB Kafka Connector worker instance on.
+Store your certificates in a keystore and truststore to secure your certificate credentials for each server you run your connector worker instance on.

 You can use a keystore to store private keys and identity certificates.
 The keystore uses the key and certificate to verify the client's identity to external hosts.